fbcotter/dataset_loading/README.rst

 a method we call for starting image reader threads (again, you can choose how many of these you need to meet your main's demand).

-In the main function, we call the ImageQueue's :py:meth:`ImageQueue.get_batch` to get a batch of images from the ImageQueue.
+In the main function, we call the ImageQueue's :py:meth:`ImgQueue.get_batch <dataset_loading.core.ImgQueue.get_batch>` to get a batch of images from the ImageQueue.
 For synchronization with epochs, the ImageQueue has an attribute `last_batch` that will be set to true when an epoch's worth of images have been pulled from the ImageQueue.
-See the docstring of :py:class:`ImageQueue` for more information.
+See the docstring of
+:py:class:`ImgQueue <dataset_loading.core.ImgQueue>` for more information.

 Installation
 ------------